Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 to process the maximum amount of values simultaneously.
 (the SIMD type defaults to the architectural SIMD width of the type, so the above is equivalent to just `SIMD[DType.float32]`)
 Line 4 tells us that this amount is 8.
-Mojo makes it easy for us, the above expression does the same as:
-`SIMD[DType.float32]`
-We use this in line 5 to declare a SIMD vector with as size the default type width, which is indeed 8 (line 6).

 ### 4.4.3 Using element type and group size as compile-time constants
 Using the alias keyword, we can define the SIMD element type and group size as compile-time constants, as in the code below: